Citroën GS: Launch and ongoing development

 The GS's radio was placed between the seats, and the parking brake was located on the dashboard.
 Adjacent to the radio was a suspension height adjustment lever.
 The steering wheel was single-spoke design, minimizing its potential intrusion on the driver in the event of an impact.
 On the later GSA, controls were organized in flanking satellites and a diagram of the car provided information on indicator lights or mechanical problems.

 The GS was offered in four trims: G Special (base), GS Club (midrange), GS X (sports), and GS Pallas (luxury).
-The GS X and Pallas were only offered as saloons.
+The GS X and Pallas were only offered as saloons in most markets, although a GS Break Pallas was available in Portugal (where the Club Break was not offered).